antleaf/doapr/webroot/content/repositories/arabixiv.md

 record_count: 'Full text : 328'
 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Disciplinary
-scientific_committees: 'Yes, various scientific fields are represented   Up to every member to continue as a member at a voluntary basis or to end his commitment'
+scientific_committees: 'Yes, various scientific fields are represented   Up to every member to continue as a member at a voluntary basis or to end his commitment '
 service_pricing: None
 short_name:
-status: closed to submission
+status: Closed to submission only
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting: